How to Use Social Media to Increase Your Online Visibility

-- •Social media helps build relationships and expand your customer base.
-When you’re interacting with your customers on social media, it gives them an opportunity to strengthen their relationship with you as well as share what your business has to offer to their own networks.
+- * Social media helps build relationships and expand your customer base.
+When you’re interacting with your customers on social media, it gives them an opportunity to strengthen their relationship with you as well as share to their own networks what your business has to offer.
 Word of mouth remains one of the most effective types of advertising.

 Linking to Your Company’s Blog from Social Media